Skip to Content

 moscow to vladivostok trainPrepare to see the best and worst of Russia.
 You will pass through dense forests and grassless steppes, high mountains, and green valleys, big cities, and isolated villages… You’ll watch 9,000 km passing by as Russia slowly unveils its secrets, whether through its shy, stunning landscapes or loud, vodka-drinking people.

 The only bad thing about this journey is that you only pass by places and you don’t have the time to stop and explore deeper.
 The train only stops a few times per day, obviously leaving you with nowhere near enough time to get to know a place.
-The good news, however, is that there are tours which aim to replicate this whole experience by making stops on the most interesting destinations along the way.
+The good news, however, is that there are tours that aim to replicate this whole experience by making stops on the most interesting destinations along the Trans Siberian Railway map.
 One such example is the Trans-Monglian Express tour by G Adventures.

 Part 1: Moscow to Irkutsk